iamrishiksahu/react-context-api-learn/README.md

 ## In Step 3: As described above, you need to destructure the children item from the argument of the component and then create a provider element to specify the data or functions which will be available in the context.

+## Step 4: Now wrap the <AuthProvider> component as the parent component of the components where you want the context to be available.

-## Step 4: Create the child compnent and implement the context as folliws:
+## Step 5: Create the child compnent and implement the context as folliws:

 export const Dashboard = () => {